Education & Outreach

 Bosque Ecosystem Monitoring Program (BEMP)

-The Mid Rio Grande Stormwater Quality Team funds a special Stormwater Science program taught by BEMP.
+The Mid Rio Grande Stormwater Quality Team funds a Stormwater Science program taught by Bosque Ecosystem Monitoring Program.
 A combination of in-classroom and field curriculum, the program teaches students that the health of the Rio Grande is directly tied to the health of the surrounding watershed and arroyos.
-By helping students understand that runoff comes from all over the city, they see how they can individually make a difference to improve the condition of the river.
-See the most recent BEMP class report here.

-The Mid Rio Grande Stormwater Quality Team helps fund RiverXchange®, a program of Ciudad Soil and Water Conservation District that connect 4th-6th grade students worldwide and teaches them about water resources.
-See the most recent RiverXchange report here.
+The Mid Rio Grande Stormwater Quality Team helps fund RiverXchange®, a program of Ciudad Soil and Water Conservation District that connects 4th through 6th grade students and teaches them about water resources and personal responsibility for pollution prevention.

 SSCAFCA funds the Ciudad Soil and Water Conservation District Arroyo Classroom program for third graders began as a pilot in 2013 to promote safety near natural arroyos, awareness of the local environment and to teach students about the arroyos’ value as wildlife habitat.
 The program focus areas include Arroyo Safety, Animal and Plant Adaptations, Burrowing Owls and Bats.

 In 2021, Ciudad SWCD used grant funding from the NM Soil and Water Conservation Commission and from the Alliance for Water Efficiency, and in partnership with Bernalillo County, to construct a prototype passive rainwater harvesting swale and basin feature at the historic Gutierrez-Hubbell House in Bernalillo County, and to produce a series of instructional videos about how such residential-scale passive rainwater harvesting features can be economically and simply constructed and maintained.